 Hypnosis can help an individual gain insight into past events or underlying concerns that are related to their addiction.
 While in a hypnotic state, it is possible that the participant can take in suggestions that deter drug and alcohol use which can help make coping with triggers more manageable.

 A theme that I hope was obvious throughout this article is the importance of working with a trained and credentialed Hypnotist.
+When attempting to deal with alcohol use, it is best to find support from a trained and credentialed professional.
 The reasoning for this is the same as wanting any helping professional to be trained.
 You want to make sure that you are receiving proper care and treatment to help get the best results.

 There are a few different avenues that a person can take to find a hypnotist.
 One would be a personal referral.
 If you have someone in your life who has been working with a hypnotist, ask them if they are comfortable sharing a bit about their experience with you.
 What has helped and any downsides that they have seen.